jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Try playing the chord tones in order,
 `R-b3-5-R`,
-starting in with fingers in `x421xx`, and then slightly pulling the first finger from the 3rd string to the 2nd string to play the top root note, ending up in `x42x1x`.
+starting with the fingers in `x421xx`, and then slightly pulling the first finger from the 3rd string to the 2nd string to play the top root note, ending up in `x42x1x`.